cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 $$ Regret = u(Alternative Strategy) - u(Current Strategy) $$ where $$u$$ represents utility

-If your current strategy for breakfast is cooking eggs at home, then maybe u(Current Strategy) = 5.
-If you have an alternative of eating breakfast at a fancy buffet, then maybe u(Alternative Strategy) = 9, so the regret for not eating at the buffet is 9 - 5 = 4.
-If your alternative is getting a quick meal from McDonald's, then you might value u(Alternative Strategy) = 2, so regret for not eating at McDonald's is 2 - 5 = -3.
+If your current strategy for breakfast is cooking eggs at home, then maybe u(Current Home Egg Strategy) = 5.
+If you have an alternative of eating breakfast at a fancy buffet, then maybe u(Alternative Buffet Strategy) = 9, so the regret for not eating at the buffet is 9 - 5 = 4.
+If your alternative is getting a quick meal from McDonald's, then you might value u(Alternative McDonald's Strategy) = 2, so regret for not eating at McDonald's is 2 - 5 = -3.
 We prefer alternative actions with high regret.

 We can give another example from Rock Paper Scissors: